 ‘Er what have you got to be stressed about?’

 ‘Well, I don’t mean to be rude but you do go on at us quite a bit.
 It’s always – pull your pants up, stop trying to lick the plug sockets etc. Your negative aura is starting to interfere with our chakras.’

 [The boy exits and I retrieve fish fingers from the freezer in stunned silence]

-So next week i think i shall just shove them both out the front door with a sandwich and a stick and see if they can learn some real world survival skills.
+So next week I think I shall just shove them both out of the front door with a sandwich and a stick and see if they can learn some real world survival skills.
 I will cross my fingers that they make it back alive and maybe, a little less middle class.